John Frost (British Army officer): Operation Market Garden

 Frost is best known for his involvement in the Battle of Arnhem during Operation Market Garden.
 During this battle, Frost was to spearhead the 1st Airborne Division's assault on the bridge at Arnhem and hold it while the rest of the division made its way there.
 If all had gone to plan there would have been almost 9,000 men holding Arnhem bridge for the two days it was supposed to take Lieutenant-General Brian Horrocks's XXX Corps to reach them.

 On 17 September 1944, as commander of the 2nd Parachute Battalion, Frost led a mixed group of about 745 lightly armed men who landed near Oosterbeek and marched into Arnhem.
 The battalion reached the bridge capturing the northern end, but Frost then found that his force was surrounded by the II.SS-Panzerkorps and cut off from the rest of 1st Airborne.
 Frost was in command during the fierce four-day battle that followed, in which the Germans rained artillery fire onto the paratroopers' positions, and sent tanks and infantry into some of the most intense fighting seen by either side, with very little mercy shown.
 The Germans were greatly surprised by the airborne forces' refusal to surrender and their continuous counterattacks.
 After a short truce on the third day, when 250 wounded were removed, the battle continued until the remaining paratroopers had run out of ammunition.
 There were around one hundred paratroopers left.

-As a result of this action, during which he was wounded by shrapnel in his feet, Frost became a legendary figure in the Parachute Regiment and the British Army.

-In action, Frost was a tough leader whose clear head in battle won the respect of every Paratrooper in the battalion.
-"He didn't mix his words and seemed to inject confidence in everyone, even if you didn't like what he said.
-We would have followed him anywhere" said one Para.

 Following capture, Frost was held as a prisoner of war in Oflag IX-A/H at Spangenberg castle.
 He was later moved to a hospital in Obermassfeldt.
 Frost was liberated when the area was overrun by American troops in March 1945.

-On 20 September 1945, he was awarded a Bar to his DSO for his leadership at Arnhem.
+On 20 September 1945, he was awarded a bar to his DSO for his leadership at Arnhem.